webhintio/hint/packages/parser-babel-config/README.md

 }
 ```

-This parser detect if a `.babelrc` configuration file is present in your
+This parser detects if a `.babelrc` configuration file is present, or if the
-project, or if the Babel configuration is specified in `package.json`, and validates the Babel configuration against the schema.
+Babel configuration is specified in `package.json`, and validates the Babel
+configuration against the schema.

 ## Events emitted